S3-working-group/s3-practical-guide/src/meeting-practices/meeting-evaluation.md

 ## Meeting Evaluation: Long Format

-Ask everyone in a round to contribute to any or all of the following topics in a brief sharing:
+Ask everyone in a round to reflect on any or all of the following topics in a brief sharing:

 * effectiveness and format
 * facilitation and participation
 * emotional tone
-* I liked... (appreciations and achievements)
+* appreciations and achievements (I liked...)
-* I wish... (growing edges and improvement suggestions)
+* growing edges and improvement suggestions (I wish...)
-* What if... (wild ideas and radical suggestions)
+* wild ideas and radical suggestions (What if...)